-4. Oversized Sliding Windows: A Storm-resistant Simulated Hung Replica
+4. Oversized Windows: A Storm-resistant Simulated Hung Replica

-These mint-colored, oversized, arched-topped windows contrast beautifully against the red brick of Rhode Island’s International Yacht Restoration School.
+These mint-colored, oversized, arched-topped windows contrast beautifully against the red brick.
 The windows were created with a custom configuration of projected, fixed and casement windows to create the final look.
 The addition of the muntin grid and panning complete the oversized windows' historical accuracy and design.

 Due to the building's coastal location, the windows needed to be extra durable.
 Winco’s 1450S Simulated Hung Replica windows provided a snug and strong fit.
 They used hurricane-rated laminated glass to increase storm resistance and overall durability.